GI-cipam/Gi_website/README.md

-# GI_web
+# GI_website
-# The repository is to show all the Graphical Indications through website.
+## The repository is the official Geographical Indications of India web portal repo.